-Customers tend to trust the third-party review platforms such as Trustpilot more than others.
-The reason being is, reviews on third-party review platforms cannot be curated, edited or deleted by businesses.
+Customers tend to trust third-party review platforms such as Trustpilot more.
+Why?
+Because reviews on third-party review platforms cannot be edited or deleted by businesses.

 SkyClub is one example of a business that uses trusted third-party reviews to enhance its credibility:

 You can display customer reviews in many different places.
 On email signatures; ad campaigns, the checkout page of an eCommerce store and even on product pages.

 You may think that your products are excellent, but your prospective customers may still have their reservations and doubts.

 Before customers pay you, they want to know that your business will serve them well.
 They want proof that your company is reliable and trustworthy.